co-relab/co-relab_source/README.md

 This will create a new directory on your computer: co-relab_source

 6. Navigate on your computer to the new *co-relab_source* folder and open *co-relab_source.rproj* in R Studio.
-7. Also open *co-relab_source_rscript.R* (the R script).
+7. Also open *co-relab_source_rscript.R* (the R script) in the same R window.
 Using R Projects eliminates the need to set a working directory each time (it's automatically set to the folder containing the .rproj file).
 8. In the Terminal of R Studio (or your regular command line), [configure the remote repository](https://help.github.com/articles/configuring-a-remote-for-a-fork/) so you can update your local files with changes from the main repo:
 `git remote add upstream https://github.com/co-relab/co-relab_source.git`
-9. Each time before you start editing the page, [update your local repo](https://help.github.com/articles/syncing-a-fork/) and resolve any conflicts:
+9. Each time before you start editing the page, [update your local repo](https://help.github.com/articles/syncing-a-fork/) and resolve any conflicts.
+You can do this in R Studio by using the UI interface in the upper right "Git" tab, or via the R Studio 'terminal' (a tab where the Console usually is):
 `git fetch upstream`
 `git checkout master`
 `git merge upstream/master`

 If you get conflicts you will have to resolve them before it will let you merge.
 IF you want to overwrite your local changes with the main repo you can "stash" your files like this:
 `git stash save --keep-index`

 If you don't want to keep your stashed files, drop them: